France 3: 2009–present

 On 5 January 2009, all on-air advertising on France Télévisions, (including France 3) between 20:00 and 06:00 was eliminated, meaning the traditional start of primetime viewing in France of 20:45 was brought forward by ten minutes to 20:35.

-With the establishment of digital terrestrial television, France 3 has seen its national audience share down to under 10%, behind M6.
+With the establishment of TNT, France's digital terrestrial television network, France 3 has seen its national audience share down to under 10%, behind M6.

 In October 2023, France Télévisions and Radio France announced that they would unify their regional services under the brand "Ici", encompassing the France Bleu radio network and France 3.
 This transition began with the two networks adopting a shared digital platform under the Ici branding, and the rebranding of France 3 news bulletins under the Ici title (including the new morning show Ici Matin, which is simulcast with France Bleu).
 The Ici branding began to be promoted on-air in late-August 2024; news programmes simulcast with France Bleu will begin to carry the Ici logo beginning in November, and France 3 will be fully rebranded as Ici in January 2025.
 The rebranding has faced criticism over the planned discontinuation of the historic France 3 brand, including protests by a union representing France Télévisions' employees.